- Custom packaging is an excellent way to stand out amongst other eCommerce merchant competitors

 Furthermore, Thelma’s Treats packaging design is coherent with its promise of freshly baked goodness.
 The emotional response that their packaging seeks to trigger is the childhood joy of getting fresh cookies warm from the oven.
 That’s also why the design is based on a 1950’s oven style instead of a modern-day version.

-This tailor-made packaging has been featured on many blogs and social media accounts, creating a lot of buzz and free advertising for the brand behind it.
+This tailor-made packaging has been featured on many blogs and social media accounts, creating a lot of buzzes and free advertising for the brand behind it.
 When designed well, packaging can be a wonderful source of organic growth.

-2. Reusable packaging by Monday’s Child
+2. Reusable Packaging by Monday’s Child

 Monday’s Child designs and sews dresses for little girls.
 According to their founder, “The beauty of receiving a Monday's Child dress doesn't begin with the dress, it begins with opening the box of that dress - untying the bow with the Monday's Child seal, seeing the iconic Little Pink House, and revealing the dress inside.”